http://www.washingtonpost.com/wp-dyn/content/video/2006/04/04/VI2006040401159.html?referrer=emaillink

 Klimt-GemŠlden, die aus der …sterreichischen Galerie an die in Kalifornien

 lebenden Erben zurŸckgegebenen wurden.
-Ein Schiedsgericht hatte die auf EUR
+Ein Schiedsgericht hatte die

 300 Millionen geschŠtzten Bilder den Nachkommen von Adele Bloch-Bauer